 Fires on the client if any unhandled server error occurs during server-side processing of a callback sent by the ASPxClientTreeList.

-The CallbackError event handler receives an argument of the ASPxClientCallbackErrorEventArgs type.
-The following properties provide information specific to this event.
+The CallbackError event's data class is ASPxClientCallbackErrorEventArgs.
+The following properties provide information specific to this event:

 |handled||Gets or sets whether the event is handled and the default error handling actions are not required.|

 |message||Gets the error message that describes the server error that occurred.|

 The CallbackError event enables you to properly respond to an unhandled server error occurring as a result of a callback being processed on the server side.
 You can handle this event to perform specific client-side actions, such as displaying explanatory text or an image related to the error, for example.